dragon2snow/NestopiaPlus/readme.txt

 UNIF - NES Rom Image.
 If Nestopia can't recognize the specified board name you
        have the option to select the corresponding mapper the cartridge should use.
 IPS patching is not supported for this format.

+NSP  - Nestopia Game Configuration File.
+It's text based and easy to edit by
+       hand.
+The available commands are:

+        -ROM or -IMAGE <file>
+        -SAV or -SAVE  <file>
+        -STATE <file>
+        -MOVIE <file>
+        -STATESLOT1..STATESLOT9 <file>
+        -IPS <file>
+        -PALETTE <file>
+        -MODE <ntsc/pal>
+        -PORT1..PORT5 <unconnected,pad1,pad2,pad3,pad4,zapper,paddle,powerpad,
+                       keyboard>
+        -GENIE or -CHEAT <code> <comment> (last is optional)

+       Note, the brackets <> should not be included.

+       Example - c:\game.nsp:

+        -IMAGE mammamia.nes // C style comments are supported -MODE ntsc
+        -PORT1 pad1
+        -PORT2 unconnected
+        -CHEAT SXIOPO infinite plumbers

+       This will load up the mammamia.nes file and force it into NTSC mode using one standard controller plugged into the first port and enable one game- genie code.
+These files can both be directly or indirectly loaded.
+You can also at any time have your current game configuration saved into this format.

 NSF  - Nes Sound File.
 Scroll down for info on supported sound chips.